 Oakville Ranch is a beautiful hillside estate property located in the Oakville appellation in the hills on the east side of Napa Valley at an elevation of about 1,000 feet.
 Their location is among some of the most premium vineyard real estate in the valley – with several prestigious wineries as neighbors (including Ovid and Dalla Valle).
 They are not open to the general public due to the isolated location and restrictive permit use.
-The 370-acre ranch (at the latest update, 70 acres are planted to vine) was purchased by Bob & Mary Miner in 1989 and was the same year the Miner’s harvested and produced their first wine from the property.
-The name Oakville Ranch predates the Miner family ownership (the earliest we can find reference to the name Oakville Ranch was in the early 1980s; the ranch was purchased in 1980 by five different ownership parties including John Scully and Don Kelleher (the owner of Kelleher Family Vineyard and whose family owns Brix Restaurant just north of Yountville).
-For several years in the early 1980s the property was rented out as a retreat.
+The 370-acre ranch (as of our latest update, nearly 70 acres are planted to vine) was purchased by Bob & Mary Miner in 1989 and was the same year the Miner’s harvested and produced their first wine from the property.
+In 2020 Oakville Ranch purchased the neighboring Saunder’s Vineyard and its approximately 10 acres of vines.

 The property has been owned by a number of families prior to the 1980s; in the 1970s it was owned by lawyer William (Bill) McPherson of the Fairfield based firm, McPherson & Barnett and his wife Kim; in 1973 Bill unsuccessfully ran for state senate.
-An article in the October 30, 1973 issue of the St. Helena Star referenced Bill managing existing vineyards on the property.
-We need to conduct more research but this is the earliest we have found records indicating grapes growing on the property.
+An article in the October 30, 1973, issue of the St. Helena Star referenced Bill managing existing vineyards on the property.
+We need to conduct more research, but this is the earliest we have found records indicating grapes growing on the property.

 In the early 1940s the property was associated with Mert E. Robertson and a J.P.
 Twomey.
 An article from the Napa Journal in 1942 references the U.S. Army placing a rare Remount Stallion on the property for the purposes of improving the quality and quantity of riding horses in the county.

 Bob Miner was one of the four co-founders of Software Development Labs in 1977 along with Ed Oates, Bruce Scott and Larry Ellison who joined the firm soon after it was founded.
 This company later transitioned into Oracle; Bob remained with Oracle until 1993.
 The auditorium inside the SFJAZZ Center is named in his honor, the Robert Miner Auditorium.
-After he passed far to young at age 52 in 1994 from a rare form of lung cancer, Mary took over the management of the property.
+After he passed far too young at age 52 in 1994 from a rare form of lung cancer, Mary took over the management of the property.

-In addition to overseeing Oakville Ranch, Mary is also actively involved in the Baker Street Foundation, a non profit that over the years has offered numerous grants to various organizations in San Francisco including to arts, education and medical.
+In addition to overseeing Oakville Ranch, Mary is also actively involved in the Baker Street Foundation, a nonprofit that over the years has offered numerous grants to various organizations in San Francisco including to arts, education and medical.

 Of note, the Miner’s also used to own the property that is now home to Miner Family Winery and made their own wines here and operated it as a custom crush facility (Miner Family Wines was one of their clients).
 The owner of Miner Family Winery, Dave Miner is Bob’s nephew and for some time managed the operations at Oakville Ranch.
-There is no physical winery on Oakville Ranch, rather the wines are produced at a state of the art cellar in the Oak Knoll District.
+There is no physical winery on Oakville Ranch, rather the wines are produced at a state-of-the-art cellar in the Oak Knoll District.

 Oakville Ranch is a highly regarded location for growing Cabernet Sauvignon and other Bordeaux red varieties.
-However they also have two somewhat unusual varieties growing on the property (especially for a hillside location in eastern Oakville).
-A small block of Grenache grows towards the eastern side of the property and a 1.2 acre block of Chardonnay is planted on the western side of the property.
+However, they also have two somewhat unusual varieties growing on the property (especially for a hillside location in eastern Oakville).
+A small block of Grenache grows towards the eastern side of the property and a 1.2-acre block of Chardonnay is planted on the western side of the property.

 Much of the fruit produced on the property is sold to a select number of premium winery clients and noted winemakers including Rosemary Cakebread, Helen Keplinger and Andy Erickson.
 Oakville Ranch sources from specific vineyard blocks for their own wines.

-The soil is shallow here, low in nutrients red and very rocky – ideal growing conditions for producing small bunches of grapes with higher skin to juice ratios, with yields extremely low compared to valley floor grown fruit.
-While these soils are not the best for other agricultural crops, they are ideally suited for wine grapes which produce intensely flavored wines.
 Their vineyards are certified organic by CCOF.
 Well known organic farmer Phil Coturri founded his own viticulture company in the late 1970s – Enterprise Vineyards and oversee vineyards in both Sonoma and Napa Valley.
 He has overseen the management of the Oakville Ranch vineyards since 2007; one of his primary axioms is establishing soil diversity and increasing its organic material.
 We have seen him several times over the years during our visits to the property.
 He seems most at home when he is out in the vineyards.
 He is also the founder of Sonoma based Winery Sixteen 600.

 The estate is absolutely stunning with incredible views of Napa Valley below and some interesting sculptures including one by Henry Moore.
 Solar panels provide 100% of their daily electrical needs.
 Other features of the property include gardens, beehives, an old home built in the early 1900s as well as another building that dates from the later 1800s.
 A beautiful Lord & Burnham Conservatory dating from 1937 was reconstructed on the property in the late 1990s and is home to orchids, palms and various tropical plants.
 This conservatory previously was located on a property owned by Oracle cofounder Larry Ellison.
 Lord & Burnham was founded in 1849 and was in business until 1988 until they were acquired by Under Glass Manufacturing Co.
 Over the decades the company became well known for their conservatories including the Conservatory of Flowers, Golden Gate Park in San Francisco.